Transaction Retry Architecture With Retry Coordinator

 -

-The Retry-Coordinator-Master — after the initial startup handshake, the Orchestrator never contacts the Master again unless the given slave connection is lost.
+The Retry-Coordinator-Master — after the initial startup handshake, the Orchestrator never contacts the Master again (unless the Retry-Coordinator-Slave connection is lost and must be re-established).

 -